ethereum-optimism/specs/specs/protocol/isthmus/exec-engine.md

 #### P2P

 During sync, the block body withdrawal hash is computed from the withdrawals list in the block body.
-If Isthmus is active at such a block's header, we expect that the computed withdrawal hash must match the hash of an empty list of withdrawals.
+When verifying the final block that is synced, if Isthmus is active at such a block's header, we expect that the computed withdrawal hash must match the hash of an empty list of withdrawals.
 The header `withdrawalsRoot` MPT hash can be any non-null value in this case.
-Verification is performed after a header is available so that the header's timestamp can be checked to see if Isthmus is active.
+Verification of the final block is performed after a header is available so that the header's timestamp can be checked to see if Isthmus is active.

 #### Backwards Compatibility Considerations

-Beginning at Shanghai and prior to Isthmus activation, the `withdrawalsRoot` field is set to the MPT root of an empty withdrawals list.
+Beginning at Canyon (which includes Shanghai hardfork support) and prior to Isthmus activation, the `withdrawalsRoot` field is set to the MPT root of an empty withdrawals list.
 This is the same root as an empty storage root.
 The withdrawals are captured in the L2 state, however they are not reflected in the `withdrawalsRoot`.
 Hence, prior to Isthmus activation, even if a `withdrawalsRoot` is present and a MPT root is present in the header, it should not be used.
 Any implementation that calculates output root should be careful not to use the header `withdrawalsRoot`.